wilschmidtt/Video-Watcher/README.md

 # YouTube-viewBot
-Bot that generates views on a YouTube video(s) of choice
+Bot that generates views on a YouTube video(s) of choice.